-Commencing in the second quarter of calendar year 2019, we intend to initiate a Phase IIa study in advanced cancer patients with solid tumors and the anticipated costs will be approximately \$2,500,000.
+Commencing in the third quarter of calendar year 2019, we intend to initiate a Phase Ib study in advanced cancer patients with solid tumors and the anticipated costs will be approximately \$2,500,000.
+We intend to use the proceeds of the Equity Line to fund our planned Phase I, II and III clinical trials.